Teapot: Europe

 In the last half of the 18th century, English factories introduced the matched sets of teaware.
-The original demand for "China" porcelain tea sets was eventually replaced, at least among the wealthy, with enthusiasm for silver pieces that were extensively produced by the end of the reign of George III.
-For the less affluent, pewter sets were made, mostly as simplified copies of the silver pieces.
+The original demand for "China" porcelain tea sets was eventually replaced, at least among the wealthy, with enthusiasm for silver pieces that were produced extensively by the end of the reign of George III.
+This period also saw a reduction in the price of tea, so teapots became larger.
+Also, cheaper pewter sets were made for the less affluent, mostly as simplified copies of the silver pieces.

 America

 In colonial America, Boston became the epicenter for silver production and artistry.
-Among the many artists in Boston there were four major families in the city's silver market: Edwards, Revere, Burt and Hurd.
+Among the many artists in Boston, there were four major families in the city's silver market: Edwards, Revere, Burt, and Hurd.
 Their works of art included silver teapots.
-Two new "Colonial" shapes appeared in the late Georgian period: oval and octagonal teapots with flat bases, plain handles in the shape of C, and, frequently, straight tapering spouts.
+Two new "colonial" shapes appeared in the late Georgian era: oval and octagonal teapots with flat bases, plain handles in the shape of C, and, frequently, straight tapering spouts.

 Heat retention

-Ability of a teapot to keep heat depends on the material, for example, stoneware is supposed to keep the heat better than porcelain.
+The ability of a teapot to keep heat depends on the material.
+For example, stoneware is supposed to keep the heat better than porcelain.

-To keep teapots hot after tea is first brewed, English households since 18th century employed the tea cosy, a padded fabric covering, much like a hat, that slips over the tea pot.
-The tea cosy got very popular in the 20th century as a practical and decorative object in the kitchen.
+To keep teapots hot after the tea is first brewed, English households since the 18th century employed the tea cosy, a padded fabric covering, much like a hat, that slips over the teapot.
+The tea cosy became very popular in the 20th century as a practical and decorative object in the kitchen.

 Features

 Teapots evolved from the designs where the lid was resting in a recess of the body of the vessel to the lid sitting on top of the body, and then to the modern design with the deep flanges of the lid preventing it from falling out.

-When the tea is being poured out, outside air needs to enter the body of the teapot; therefore design involves either a loosely fitting lid or a vent hole at the top of the pot, usually in the lid.
+When the tea is poured out, outside air needs to enter the teapot's body; therefore, the design involves either a loosely fitting lid or a vent hole at the top of the pot, usually in the lid.

-The built-in strainer at the base of the spout got borrowed from coffeepots that in turn get this feature from the vessels designed for other liquids (the earliest known built-in strainer dates back to 1300 BC).
+The built-in strainer at the base of the spout was borrowed from coffeepots that, in turn, get this feature from the vessels designed for other liquids (the earliest known built-in strainer dates back to 1300 BC).

-The coffee drip brew and coffee percolator were invented in the beginning of the 19th century, similar designs for tea were developed soon after that.
+The coffee drip brew and coffee percolator were invented at the beginning of the 19th century, and similar designs for tea were developed soon after that.

-Modern infusers originated in 1817, when an English patent was granted for a "tea or coffee biggin", a metal basket that sat at the bottom of the teapot.
-Many more tea leaf holder designs had followed, with tea ball and tea-making spoon arriving in the first half of the 19th century.
+Modern infusers originated in 1817 when an English patent was granted for a "tea or coffee biggin", a metal basket at the bottom of the teapot.
+Many more tea leaf holder designs followed, with tea balls and tea-making spoons arriving in the first half of the 19th century.

 The first automated electric teapot was invented in 1909.